duduxico-dungeonmite/fedora-update/README.md

 fedora-update is heavily inspired by Arch Linux maintainer Robin Candau (Antiz96)'s tool ["arch-update"](https://github.com/Antiz96/arch-update).
 This project is not affiliated with Arch Linux, nor Antiz96.

+# Licensing
+This program is licensed under the GNU General Public License v3.0.
+It is written in Rust and contains elements of the Rust Standard Library, which is dual-licensed under the MIT License and the Apache License 2.0.